jnkather/DeepHistology/README.md

 # DeepHistology
-A pan-cancer platform for mutation prediction from routine histology by the Kather lab (http://kather.ai).
-This is implemented in MATLAB and requires version R2019a+ (for some visualizations, R2019b+).
+This is a pan-cancer platform for mutation prediction from routine histology by the Kather lab (http://kather.ai).
+It is implemented in MATLAB and requires version R2019a+ (for some types of visualization, R2019b+).
 The following Matlab toolboxes are required: Image processing toolbox, Deep learning toolbox, Parallel processing toolbox.

 ![Fig1](figure1.jpg)